nickw444/opencore-efi-z590/resources/SSDT/README.md

 ## SSDT-EC.dsl Quirks

 The generated `SSDT-EC` doesn't contain the USBX patches to fix power.
 These are obtained with the precompiled SSDT from [here](https://github.com/dortania/OpenCore-Post-Install/blob/master/extra-files/SSDT-USBX.aml)

+## SSDT-USB-Reset (RHUB) Quirks

+This doesn't seem to be needed on this board.
+Including it for completeness though.